BonoboPLC/bonoboplc_wiki/ukgc/rts.md

 playing by, for example, being offered a free game.
 b.
-This requirement is not intended to prevent operators from offering special features or well-known games such as blackjack that allow customers to increase their stake on the occurrence of specific events (eg split).
+This requirement is not intended to prevent operators from offering special features or well-known games such as blackjack that allow customers to increase their stake on the occurrence of specific events (e.g. split).

 > **Implementation**